By: Ann Cramer, senior consultant with Coxe Curry & Associates

 2. Read some of the really key/basic works.
 For example:

 - The work of Michael Porter, Mark Kramer, John Kania on foundation strategy, collective impact, shared value; and

-- Monitor’s work on alignment of corporate goals and philanthropy goals.
+- Monitor Institute by Deloitte’s work on alignment of corporate goals and philanthropy goals.

 3. Reach out to the key groups connected with work and thought leadership in this arena:

 - Council on Foundations Corporate Philanthropy Practitioner’s Toolkit